CLAS Core Policies

 Can I satisfy a Core requirement through examinations or transfer credit?

 Yes.
 We accept AP, CLEP, and IB credit by examination for some areas of the GE CLAS Core.
 The World Languages component may be fulfilled through placement or proficiency examinations.
 Transfer credit also may be used to fulfill some requirements.
-Consult Admissions for specific information.
+Consult Admissions for specific information about particular courses or talk with the Office of Study Abroad if you are hoping study abroad and transfer credit back to for a GE Core requirement.

 Can I use the same course to satisfy more than one Core requirement?